-Credit Limit: It is the maximum amount that HDFC allows the user to borrow which is set on the basis of income,profile and credit score of the user.
-If the limit get exceeded,bank will charge an overdrawn fee which would be in fixed percentage of the amount spent over the limit with respect to minimum and maximum amount.
+Credit Limit: It is the maximum amount that HDFC allows the user to borrow, set on the basis of income, customer profile and credit score of the user.
+If the user exceeds this limit, the bank charges an overdrawn fee on the amount spent over the limit.

-Payment due date: The date at which the payment should get realized by HDFC bank.
-Often users consider it as the last day for payment of dues but it is the last day for the bank to receive the payment beyond which if the payment get received,it shall be considered late.So payment due date might be the last date of payment for the user who is paying online through IMPS where the amount usually gets credit on the same day but not for the person who is paying through cheque as cheque clearance takes time and the bank might receive the amount past the due date.
+Payment Due Date: This refers to the date on which the payment should be received by HDFC bank.
+Often, users consider it as the last day for payment of dues, but it is the last day for the bank to receive the payment, beyond which, the bank will consider it as late payment.So, payment due date might be the last date of payment for the user who is paying online through IMPS where the amount usually gets credit on the same day, but not for the person who is paying through cheque as cheque clearance takes time and the bank might receive the amount past the due date.

-Cash advance/Cash limit: Sometimes for emergency situations, banks like HDFC allows user to withdraw cash from the ATM using the HDFC credit card.
-The cash withdrawal limit is not at par with the credit limit; rather, a different limit is set for withdrawing cash, known as cash limit where a user can withdraw 30% amount of the credit limit.
-The cash advance that would be withdrawn, will be charged one time transaction fee at 2.5-3% of the amount withdrawn along with interest charges will also be there.
+Cash Advance/Cash Limit: Sometimes, for emergency situations, banks like HDFC allows users to withdraw cash from the ATM using the HDFC credit card.
+The cash withdrawal limit is not at par with the credit limit; rather, a different limit is set for withdrawing cash, known as cash limit - a user can withdraw upto 30% of the main credit limit.
+The cash advance withdrawn is charged a one time transaction fee at 2.5-3% of the amount withdrawn along with interest charges.
 Interest rates for cash withdrawal are high as compare to the purchases made by credit card.

-Minimum Amount due: HDFC fixes a minimum amount for its customers to pay which is some percentage of the total amount due which remains between 5-20% of the total billed amount.
-If the customers doesn’t pay this amount before the payment due date, it is considered as late payment on which certain fee is levied.
-In this case rest of the amount get forwarded to next billing cycle and a user can’t enjoy the leverage of some interest free days where the interest starts on the day of fresh purchase because here interest will continue till the whole amount will not get paid.
-The other disadvantage of this service is that even if you pay the minimum amount the interest get charged on the whole amount.
+Minimum Amount Due: HDFC fixes a minimum amount for its customers to pay, which is some percentage of the total amount due, usually remaining between 5-20% of the total billed amount.
+If the customers don't pay this amount before the payment due date, it is considered as late payment and attracts certain late fees.
+In this case, rest of the amount gets forwarded to the next billing cycle, and a user can’t enjoy the leverage of some interest-free days because interest is accrued till the whole amount is settled.
+The other disadvantage of this service is that even if you pay the minimum amount, the interest get charged on the whole amount.

-Transaction details: All the bill payments or purchase of goods and services done through HDFC credit card will be shown in transaction details.
-In addition to this any charges or additional fee imposed by HDFC will also be listed there.
+Transaction Details: All the bill payments or purchase of goods and services done through HDFC credit card will be shown in transaction details.
+In addition to this, any charges or additional fee imposed by HDFC will also be listed here.

-Reward points: Summary of the points that has been gathered in card till date which will give details on opening balance, closingbalance, points earned, redeemed and the remaining points.Every bank has different methods of redemption and the points can be redeemed as per the need.
+Reward Points: Summary of the points that have been gathered in the card till date is listed here.
+This section will contain details on opening balance, closingbalance, points earned, points redeemed and the remaining points.
+Each bank has different methods of redemption, and the points can be redeemed as per the user's need or preference.

 If there has been any past dues,that will also be mentioned.

-To manage the cash flow in a better way and protect themselves from any kind of fraud, users need to go through details of HDFC credit card statement carefully.
+To manage the cash flow in a better way and protect themselves from any kind of fraud, users need to go through the details of HDFC credit card statement carefully.

-Credit card statements can be availed online as well as offline as per the convenience of user.
+Credit card statements can be availed online as well as offline as per the convenience of the user.